ak2022dev/bank_tech_test/README.md

 Start gradually creating Customer class and classes it will be composed of, unit-testing these first.

-### CustomerIdStrategy and CustomerIdNI classes
+### CustomerIdStrategy and CustomerIdNIStrategy classes
 To implement the abstract and concrete classes for the Strategy design pattern, making future changes easy if required.
+Added basic validation for UK NI numbers.